Evidence Level

 2

 10-week sucralose consumption in healthy young adults induced gut dysbiosis and altered glucose and insulin levels.
-Reinforces Suez 2022 findings at longer duration.
-Note: a 2024 systematic review (PMC12020452) found three trials each with sucralose, saccharin, and stevia with no consensus on microbiome impact — methodological heterogeneity (background diet, dose, duration, NSS-naive vs. habitual users) accounts for much of the variability.
+Reinforces findings at longer duration.
+Note: a 2024 evidence review found three trials each with sucralose, saccharin, and stevia with no consensus on microbiome impact — methodological heterogeneity (background diet, dose, duration, NSS-naive vs. habitual users) accounts for much of the variability.

 3

-Pepino et al. 2013 (Diabetes Care 36:2530-2535) administered 60 mg sucralose or water to obese non-diabetic, non-NSS-using adults before an oral glucose tolerance test.
+(Diabetes Care 36:2530-2535) administered 60 mg sucralose or water to obese non-diabetic, non-NSS-using adults before an oral glucose tolerance test.
 Sucralose increased peak plasma glucose and insulin response compared to water control.
-An early signal that sucralose was not as metabolically inert as previously assumed; the Suez 2022 trial substantially extended this observation in a larger sample with mechanistic depth.
+An early signal that sucralose was not as metabolically inert as previously assumed; the trial substantially extended this observation in a larger sample with mechanistic depth.

 4